babashka/babashka/README.md

 If neither -e, -f, or --socket-repl are specified, then the first argument that is not parsed as a option is treated as a file if it exists, or as an expression otherwise.
 Everything after that is bound to *command-line-args*.
 Use -- to separate script command line args from bb command line args.
 ```

-### Built-in namespaces
+### Built-in libraries

-The following namespaces are required by default.
-Some are available through
+In addition to `clojure.core`, the following namespaces are available.
+Some are
-pre-defined aliases in the `user` namespace, which can be handy for
+available through pre-defined aliases in the `user` namespace, which can be
-one-liners.
-You may use `require` + `:as` and/or `:refer` on these
-namespaces.
-If not all vars are available, they are enumerated explicitly.
+handy for one-liners.
+If not all vars are available, they are enumerated
-The `clojure.core` functions are accessible without a namespace alias.
+explicitly.

 - `babashka.curl` (see [here](#babashkanamespaces))
 - `clojure.data`